OLS, Your Expert Labour and Employment Lawyers in Montreal, Laval and West Island

 We have decades of experience spanning thousands of files on both the executives’ and employers’ sides.
 While this experience helps us determine how to get the most optimal results on a case-by-case basis, it also means that our clients benefit from our reputation.
 We are renowned experts in employment law, and that, in and of itself, a significant factor in negotiations and getting results.

-Best labor lawyers at your service
+Best labor lawyers in Montreal

 Learn more about the various services we offer executives and how to safeguard your rights:

-If there is a problem you should always contact a local employment lawyer quickly; we will never tell you that you have a case if you don’t, but you can extinguish your rights through inaction.
+If there is a problem you should always contact a local employment or Labor lawyer quickly; we will never tell you that you have a case if you don’t, but you can extinguish your rights through inaction.
 You can also look at our Pocket Survival Guides for basic guidelines on what to do and what not to do when problems arise.